Oceana Sailor Named CNIC Shore-Based Aircraft Launch, Recovery Equipment Technician of the Year

+By Mass Communication Specialist 2nd Class Mark Thomas Mahmod, Naval Air Station Oceana Public Affairs

-200724-N-OC333-007 VIRGINIA BEACH, Va.
-(July 24, 2020) Aviation Boatswain’s Mate (Equipment) 2nd Class Dru A. Lansing (center) is presented a Navy and Marine Corps Commendation Medal by Capt.
-John Hewitt (left), Commanding Officer, Naval Air Station Oceana, July 24.
-Lansing was selected as the Commander, Navy Installations Command Shore-Based Aircraft Launch and Recovery Equipment Technician of the Year for his leadership and exceptional performance in maintaining aircraft arresting equipment.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Mark Thomas Mahmod/Released)
+VIRGINIA Beach, VA - Aviation Boatswain’s Mate (Equipment) 2nd Class Dru A. Lansing, assigned to Naval Air Station (NAS) Oceana, was recognized as the Commander, Navy Installations Command Shore-Based Aircraft Launch and Recovery Equipment Technician of the Year for his leadership and exceptional performance in maintaining aircraft arresting equipment, July 24.

+“Petty Officer Lansing is an outstanding Sailor and a leader in his community,” said Capt.
+John Hewitt, NAS Oceana’s commanding officer.
+“His selection is a testament to his work ethic, subject matter expertise and dedication to our mission and goals.
+He is a true inspiration to us all.”

+Lansing, who is a native of Little Egg Harbor, New Jersey, also received a Navy and Marine Corps Commendation Medal for meritorious service as the airfield support division quality assurance leading petty officer at Oceana.

 |Date Taken: